Exclusive: Obscure Indian cyber firm spied on politicians, investors worldwide

 Eventually the hackers upped their game, sending her credible-sounding messages that looked like they came from her coworkers, other short sellers or members of her family.
 “They were even trying to emulate my sister,” Quadir said, adding that she believes the attacks were unsuccessful.

 U.S. advocacy groups were also repeatedly targeted.
 Among them were digital rights organizations Free Press and Fight for the Future, both of whom have lobbied for net neutrality.
-The groups said a small number of employee accounts were compromised, but the wider organizations’ networks were untouched.
-The spying on those groups was detailed in a report by the Electronic Frontier Foundation in 2017, but has not been publicly tied to BellTroX until now.
+The groups said a small number of employee accounts were compromised, but the wider organizations' networks were untouched.
+The spying on those groups was detailed in a report here by the Electronic Frontier Foundation in 2017, but has not been publicly tied to BellTroX until now.

 Timothy Karr, a director at Free Press, said his organization “sees an uptick in breach attempts whenever we’re engaged in heated and high-profile public policy debates.”
 Evan Greer, deputy director of Fight for the Future, said: “When corporations and politicians can hire digital mercenaries to target civil society advocates, it undermines our democratic process.”